abhishekmishra/ne0luv/src/vector.md

 # Introduction

+Lua has a minimal standard library and does not have a Vector type.

 This is a literate program that describes a 2D/3D Vector implemenation in the Lua Programming language.
+Note that we are not talking about an arraylist/vector datastructure which can have a large number of elements.
+These are vectors with three components x, y and z.
+Such vectors are a staple of graphics programming.
-I write a lot of graphics programs in Lua, especially in Love2D.
-Vectors are quite essential to most graphics programs.
+See for example Vec2/Vec3/Vec4 in GLSL.
+I write a lot of graphics programs in Lua, especially in Love2D and need vectors in most of them.

+The three component vector with z = 0 can be used as a two-dimensional vector and meets most of my programming needs.

 The design of this program borrows heavily from the [Sample Vector implemtation in Love2d Docs][1], as well as the [Vector API in p5.js][2].
 As a reault, the